Fhong10/flhong03.github-io/_publications/PSO.md

      alt="PSO visulaization"
      style="max-width: 420px; width: 100%; height: auto; display: block; margin: 0 0 12px 0;">

- I first implemented a grid search in Python: reflectivity spectra are computed with the Transfer Matrix Method with optical parameters.
-If we fix these parameters, the mean squared errors (MSE) between theoretical reflectivity and measured reflectivity at each (n,k) is calculated.
-In the visualization, a white cursor walks the grid as each point is evaluated, and a red marker tracks the current best (lowest) MSE.
+ I first implemented a grid search in Python: reflectivity spectra are computed with the Transfer Matrix Method.
+If we fix other optical parameters, the mean squared errors (MSE) between theoretical reflectivity and measured reflectivity at each (n,k) is calculated.
+In the visualization, <strong>a white cursor</strong> walks the grid as each point is evaluated, and <strong>a red marker</strong> tracks the current best (lowest) MSE.
 However, the  computational time increased rapidly with the dimensionality of the parameter space, even exceeding 3 hours

-Grid search yields corresponding result:
+<strong>Grid search result:</strong>

  <img src="{{ '/images/gridresult.png' | relative_url }}"
      alt="PSO visulaization"